arjanjohan/scaffold-sui-docs/docs/hooks/useGetAllBalances.md

 const { data: balances, isLoading } = useGetAllBalances(address);
 ```

-This example fetches all token balances for the specified address, including IOTA and any other tokens.
+This example fetches all token balances for the specified address, including Sui and any other tokens.

 ## Parameters
 | Parameter | Type | Description |